mzazon/awesome-cloud-projects/aws/eks-nodegroups-spot-mixed/eks-nodegroups-spot-mixed.md

 The mixed instance type strategy provides several critical benefits.
 First, it increases the likelihood of successful Spot instance fulfillment by spreading requests across multiple instance families (m5, m5a, c5, c5a).
 Second, it reduces the risk of simultaneous interruptions affecting all nodes, as different instance types typically have different interruption patterns based on supply and demand dynamics.
 The AWS Node Termination Handler ensures graceful handling of Spot interruptions by draining nodes before termination, preventing abrupt workload failures.

 The combination of Spot instances for fault-tolerant workloads and On-Demand instances for critical systems creates a balanced approach to cost optimization.
 Organizations can achieve significant cost savings (up to 90% on compute costs) while maintaining reliability for essential services.
 The Cluster Autoscaler automatically adjusts node group sizes based on workload demands, ensuring optimal resource utilization without manual intervention.
-This architecture follows AWS best practices for [mixed instance Auto Scaling groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-mixed-instances-groups.html) and cost-effective container orchestration.
+This architecture follows AWS best practices for [mixed instance Auto Scaling groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-mixed-instances-groups.html) and the [Cluster Autoscaler best practices guide](https://docs.aws.amazon.com/eks/latest/best-practices/cas.html).

 > **Tip**: Consider using the `capacity-optimized` allocation strategy for Spot instances to maximize availability and reduce interruption frequency by selecting instances from pools with optimal capacity.
 This strategy is recommended in the [AWS EC2 Spot best practices guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-best-practices.html) for production workloads.